t3kt/vjzual2/README.md

 # have been reinitialized
 m.Initialize()
 ```
-The editor tools panel (typically shown on the side of the main network editor) includes an `Initialize` button which runs init scripts for either the selected COMPs, or the context COMP of the main network editor panel.
+The editor tools (see below) includes an `Initialize` button which runs init scripts for either the selected COMPs, or the context COMP of the main network editor panel.

 ## Editor tools
-...
+The editor tools panel (typically shown on the side of the main network editor) provides tools for editing components.
+Many of these are not specific to `vjzual2`, and will at some point be moved out into a separate repository.
+Most tools currently only work in the context of the main network editor panel (secondary windows don't work, and opening the editor tools panel as a separate window doesn't work).
+Tools that are intended for COMPs (save .tox file, initialize) first try to operate on whatever is selected in the editor.
+If nothing applicable is selected, it looks at the context COMP of the editor, and then walks up through its parents until it finds something that can be processed.

 ## Development Process
 ...